You may be wondering why dogs lick you, what are the reasons behind this behavior, and how it can be stopped if it becomes excessive.

 Sometimes when we eat food, the smell of the food remains around our mouths.
 And it easily attracts our pets.

-The smell of food encourages your dogs to lick your face, often, even your mouth, to get a taste of the food they smelled.
+The smell of food encourages your dogs to lick your face, often even your mouth, to get a taste of the food they smell.